Social security contributions

-The supply of tangible goods (other than exempt) by VAT-registered wholesalers and retailers is subject to VAT at the flat rate of 3%.
-An exemption applies for the supply of any form of power, heat, refrigeration, or ventilation.
+The supply of tangible goods (other than exempt goods) by VAT-registered retailers is subject to VAT at the flat rate of 3% if that retailer makes annual supplies of between GHS 200,000 and GHS 500,000.
 Input VAT incurred by these suppliers is not deductible.

 - Every supply of goods and services provided in Ghana.